A new method to retrieve the star formation history from white dwarf luminosity functions -- an application to the Gaia catalogue of nearby stars: Conclusions and Future Work

 As pointed out in \citet{2019A&A...624L...1M} and \citet{2019ApJ...878L..11I}, the decreasing SFR trend from $\sim$10 to 6\,Gyr is consistent with the onset of quenching observed in a cosmological context at a redshift of z$\sim$1.8~\citep[corresponds to a lookback time of $\sim$10\,Gyr, e.g.][]{2016MNRAS.461.1100R, 2017MNRAS.471.4155K}.
 It is also compatible with the evidence of the quenching of the Milky Way~\citep{2016A&A...589A..66H}.
 This is in line with the thick-disc formation scenario attributed to a major merger event at a lookback time of $\sim$10\,Gyr~\citep{2018Natur.563...85H}.

 Beyond systematics and directional dependence, one obvious next step is to use the colour information.
-All the derivation of SFH from WDLFs of the solar neighbourhood were reported in the bolometric magnitudes/luminosities.
+All the derivation of SFH from WDLFs of the solar neighbourhood were reported in single photometric passband.
 Thus, all works have essentially marginalized over the colour-space.
 To address the problem of degeneracy and correlated signal in the solution, simultaneously fitting multiple WDLFs in various filters may relieve some issues with degeneracy as the pWDLFs evolve at different rates in different wavelengths.